DDS Fall (DENF)

 DENF 3904 Introduction to Orofacial Pain (1 Credit)

 The goal of this course is to equip third-year dental students with a comprehensive understanding of orofacial pain and temporomandibular disorders (TMD) by delving into the etiologic factors, social, structural, psychological, physiological, and pathological contributors.
-Students will learn to recognize and differentiate clinical signs and symptoms, explain thorough head and neck examinations, and gather comprehensive medical, dental, and psychosocial histories.
-Additionally, the course focuses on developing skills in differential diagnosis, discussing imaging indications, understanding neurophysiologic mechanisms, and outlining various treatment modalities for orofacial pain disorders and TMD.
 0-100 (DENT) Begin 2001D

 DENF 3961 Pediatric Dentistry III (1 Credit)

-This course prepares students to provide dental care to their pediatric patients.
-Students learn the reasons for oral health examinations, and the methods by which such exams are conducted.
+In preparing for pediatric patients, students learn the reasons for oral health examinations and the methods by which such exams are conducted.
 Students also become familiar with important principles and guidelines for rendering treatment to the pediatric patient with special needs.
-Additionally, students should be able to render treatment to teeth that have sustained trauma (both primary and permanent) and oral soft tissues that have been burned.
-Various oral habits and basic principles of minor tooth movement are presented.
-Small-group sessions are used to help students integrate their dental knowledge to plan comprehensive treatment for the pediatric patient.
 0-100 (DENT) Begin 2001D

 DENF 3971 Orthodontics (1 Credit)

 This course provides students an introduction and background in elements of orthodontics with which the general practitioner should be familiar in order to treat limited orthodontic cases.
-The course begins with a comprehensive introduction to orthodontic diagnosis and treatment planning.
 Students then learn orthodontic triage: separating patients who can be treated by a general practitioner from those who will require referral to a dental specialist.
-The biologic and mechanical aspects of orthodontic tooth movement follow and are presented in detail.
-Orthodontic problems of a dental nature and those requiring growth modifications are covered.
-The three major stages of comprehensive orthodontic treatment are presented.
-Simple orthodontic procedures that the general practitioner can perform to control disease and restore function as part of their restorative procedures are reviewed.
 0-100 (DENT) Begin 2001D

 DENF 4623 Practice Management IV (0.5 Credits)